BenjaminTollison/417-Design-Project/README.md

 7. [x] Write the report

 ### Turbine to do
-1. [ ] Define the turbine annulus
+1. [x] Define the turbine annulus
-2. [ ] Use temperature drop, flow coefficient, and outlet kinectic energy
-3. [ ] consider 3D effects, blade shapes, and new outlet kinectic energy
+2. [ ] consider 3D effects, blade shapes, and new outlet kinectic energy
-4. [ ] Satisfy the free vortex condition
+3. [ ] Satisfy the free vortex condition
-5. [ ] Internal losses, blade pitch, and cord
+4. [ ] Internal losses, blade pitch, and cord
-6. [ ] Estimation of stage performance
+5. [ ] Estimation of stage performance
-7. [ ] Design point preformance
+6. [ ] Design point preformance
-8. [ ] Complete the report by Thursday Night
+7. [ ] Complete the report by Thursday Night
 # Table of Contents
 - [Setup](#setup)
 - [Compressor](#compressor)